tamimhasan19702/fast-auto-order-complete/README.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Added clarification on product-level configuration for auto-complete functionality.

 = 1.0.1 =
-Upgrade to the latest version of the plugin to take advantage of the new features and improvements.
+Initial release of the plugin.

 == Arbitrary section ==

-This plugin uses the following hooks and filters to modify the WooCommerce behavior:
+This plugin uses the following hooks and filters to modify WooCommerce behavior:

+* `woocommerce_product_options_general_product_data`
+* `woocommerce_process_product_meta`
-* `woocommerce_order_status_changed`
+* `woocommerce_order_status_pending_to_processing_notification`
 * `woocommerce_new_order`
-* `woocommerce_order_status_pending_to_processing_notification`

-You can use these hooks and filters to customize the plugin behavior to suit your needs.
+These hooks and filters can be customized if needed.

 == A brief Markdown Example ==